maksoodmohiuddin/google-cloud-serverless-app-pattern/README.md

 Due to dependency mapping that is not known to Terraform, we will need to target specific resources and setup the application sequentially.

-This application uses Terraform to manage infrastructure.
 By default, Terraform stores state locally in a file named terraform.tfstate.
 For purpose of this tutotial, you can use the local state.
-Howver, if preferred, state can be sttored in a remote state using Google Cloud Storage.
+However, if preferred, state can be stored remotley using Google Cloud Storage.
 Below are the steps for that.
-Note, this is optional.
+Note, this is optional and you can skip forward to *Instructions* if you wish.

 ### [Optional] Configure Terraform with Remote State